lifein2020/shop_mvc/README.md

 # "Shop"

 ### Test version of online store.
 Pagination is done using the MVC pattern.
-Products can be added to the cart from the catalog and from the product card.
-Implemented removal from the trash.
 Products data is stored in a database.

 ## Functionality: ##
+* addition product to the cart from the catalog and from the product card
+* removal product from the trash

 ## Technology: ##
 * front-end: JavaScript, HTML, Bootstrap